hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @planetsizecpu, seems to be a regression from a change yesterday, per @dockimbel.

 [18:07:37](#-JifT8IXx2rieRWshzAHU5kAvVEvK3_OdYfNG9sPPGc) <planetsizecpu (Jose Luis)>:
-NP @greggirwin Im used to save some old downloads for these occasions Ì†ΩÌ∏â
+NP @greggirwin Im used to save some old downloads for these occasions üòâ

 ## 8-Mar-2022

 [7:29:42](#FDsxWJfDd1rgy7c3ZqrFbjptDDUDiHOyPGH0LqP80X8) <planetsizecpu (Jose Luis)>:
-@greggirwin I added comment to#5092 for @dockimbel as he does not show here btw Ì†ΩÌπÑ
+@greggirwin I added comment to#5092 for @dockimbel as he does not show here btw üôÑ

 [7:33:45](#8_p3IpNazcWrt0-fiNa6M2m9UKiIpcxs92Hyc3hwlmA) <planetsizecpu (Jose Luis)>:
 Wow @ldci really amazing!